CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 To upload data, there are two methods.
 User can use either of them to upload dataset
 ### Method 1:
-To upload data with methhod 1, users need to do following steps:
+To upload data with method 1, users need to do following steps:

 * Go to [CSCRC-SCREED](https://github.com/CSCRC-SCREED) and login.
 * Click repositories on the top to create a GitHub repository to host your dataset.